Kingdom of Galicia and Lodomeria: Socio-economic statistics

+Galicia was economically the least developed part of Austria, suffering from under-industrialization and overpopulation.
+The Austrian government had allowed landowners to maintain old monopolies dating back to the Polish-Lithuanian Commonwealth period, such as the production of beer and vodka.
+This enabled them to maintain a certain level of wealth, and thus disincentivised the introduction of new crops and the adoption of novel economic pursuits.

 The first detailed description of the economic situation of the region was prepared by Stanislaw Szczepanowski (1846–1900), a Polish lawyer, economist and chemist who in 1873 published the first version of his report titled Nędza galicyjska w cyfrach (The Galician Poverty in Numbers).
-Based on his own experience as a worker in the India Office, as well as his work on development of the oil industry in the region of Boryslav and the official census data published by the Austro-Hungarian government, he described Galicia as one of the poorest regions in Europe.
+Based on his own experience as a worker in the India Office, as well as his work on the development of the oil industry in the region of Boryslav and the official census data published by the Austro-Hungarian government, he described Galicia as one of the poorest regions in Europe.
 Several subsequent authors would frame the socio-economic situation in Galicia in a similar negative light, and East Galicia as even less developed than West Galicia.
 Canadian historian Stella Hryniuk (1985) sought to demonstrate that many of these early observations were flawed due to arbitrary criteria, such as valuing the cultivation of grains over potatoes:

 "East Galician yields of wheat, rye, and potatoes regularly exceeded those of West Galicia.
 Yields of potatoes - a staple of the peasant diet - were often above those of other Austrian crown lands.
 Having increased until around 1890, there was thereafter a decline in the hectarage devoted to the main grain crops other than maize, but the area under potatoes continued to increase.
 Contemporaries regarded this trend as indicating increased impoverishment, but we need not do so.
 Firstly, we do not need to share their attachment to the noble tradition of growing grain.
-Secondly, given what we know today about its nutritional value, we should not underestimate the potato (...)."
+Secondly, given what we know today about its nutritional value, we should not underestimate the potato [...]".